f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/121.png

 `c)` Let's test how the country-basis blocking works.
-Go back to Postman and send the **Test Country Blocking (lab)** request which uses your "EAP record".
+Go back to Postman and send the **Test Country Blocking (lab)** request which uses a proxy in North America to send traffic to your test app domain.

 .. figure:: _figures/177.png

-Let's open the F5 UI and go to **VIEW EVENTS** section to see the newly blocked attack based on geolocation:
+The response will return the blocked page generated by EAP.
+Let's have a look at this event in the F5 UI: go to **VIEW EVENTS** section to see the newly-blocked traffic based on the request we just sent from the North America proxy:

 .. figure:: _figures/178.png

 10. Update IP Enforcement Rules via UI
 ********************************

-If you need to block specific IP addresses or add them to the whitelist, you can do it in two ways: via Postman or UI.
-If you prefer to do it via Postman, then proceed to the next section.
-If your choice is UI, then follow the steps below:
+You can choose to block a set of IP addresses via "IP Enforcement Rules".
+Below we'll use the UI, and in the following section use the API via Postman.

 `a)` Go to **PROTECT APPLICATION**-> the **High-risk Attack Mitigation** tab and click **Manage Rules**.

 .. figure:: _figures/150.png

-`b)` Add "34.229.48.248" IP for blocking and "77.120.157.224" IP to the whitelist.
-Add a short description for each, tick those which you prefer to be logged and click **Update**.
+`b)` Here we will add "34.229.48.248" IP to be blocked, click "+" to add a new record and use "77.120.157.224" IP to be whitelisted (allowed).
+Add a short description for each, check to log events for the blocked IP and click **Update**.

 .. figure:: _figures/151.png

 11. Update IP Enforcement Rules via Postman
 ********************************

-`a)` Go to Postman and send the **Update IP Enforcement Rules** request which uses your "account_id" and "EAP record".
+`a)` Go to Postman and send the **Update IP Enforcement Rules** request:

 .. figure:: _figures/122.png

-In the response you will see four blocked and one allowed IPs.
+In the response in the "ip_enforcement" section you will now see four blocked IPs and one allowed IP.

 .. figure:: _figures/152.png